ge-flight-analytics/EmsApi.Client/csharp/EmsApi.Client/README.md

-# C\# EMS API Tools and Documentation

-## How to get started
-* Clone the repository and build EmsApi.Client with Visual Studio 2015 or 2017.
-* Include the EmsApi.Client assmembly in your project.
-* Take a look at the examples for help, the DotnetCoreConsole example is intended to be very straightforward.

 ## How to implement new routes
 * Add model objects for the responses to V2/Model
 * Add the route definitions to Service/IEmsApi.cs